Li-ChangC/Data-Cleaning-and-EDA-Portfolio/README.md

 # Data Cleaning and EDA: MySQL Scripts

 ## 📝 Project Description
-This project contains SQL scripts for:
+This project contains SQL and Python scripts for:
 1. **Data Cleaning**: Preprocessing messy datasets, handling missing values, removing duplicates, and ensuring data consistency.
 2. **Exploratory Data Analysis (EDA)**: Generating insights from the data using aggregation, filtering, and analytical queries.